aruba/arubaos-switch-api-python/CONTRIBUTING.md

 ## Additional Notes

 > **Note:** Please don't file an issue to ask a question.
-Please use reach out to us via email or disucssion forums.
+Please reach out to us via email or disucssion forums.

 ### Resources